Tran-Cao-Minh/fpoly_studying/web2061_js-advance/tcm_shop/note.md

-# continue validate route product.js
+# continue user in admin.js